noatpad/obsidian-banners/README.md

 ![solid-style](https://raw.githubusercontent.com/noatpad/obsidian-banners/master/images/solid.png)
 ![gradient-style](https://raw.githubusercontent.com/noatpad/obsidian-banners/master/images/gradient.png)

+- **Show banner in internal embed**: Choose if the banner should be displayed in the inline internal embed within a file.
+- **Preview internal banner height**: If **Show banner in internal embed** is on, this setting determines how tall the banner image in the embed should be.

 - **Show banner in preview embed**: Choose if the banner should be displayed in the preview embed for the *Page Preview* plugin.

 ![embed](https://raw.githubusercontent.com/noatpad/obsidian-banners/master/images/embed.png)

-- **Embed banner height**: If **Show banner in preview embed** is on, this setting determines how tall the banner image in the embed should be.
+- **Preview embed banner height**: If **Show banner in preview embed** is on, this setting determines how tall the banner image in the embed should be.

+- **Frontmatter field name**: If set, use a customizable frontmatter field to use for banner data.
+For example, the default value `banner` will use the fields `banner_x`, `banner_y`, and so on.

+#### Banner Icons
+- **Use Twemoji**: If set, it will use Twemoji (Twitter's emoji set) instead of the stock emoji on your device.
+This is on by default as there is better emoji support using this.

 #### Local Image Modal
 - **Show preview images**: Enable this to allow preview images to be seen when searching through the modal.